BrianZCS/Ford-Fulkerson-maxflow/README.md

 a capacity.
 The nodes are not listed separately, but are numbered {1 . . . n}.

 Your program should compute the maximum flow value from node 1 to node n in each given graph.

+I implements the wrapper class for Graph and Edge and improve the complexity from the Matrix version.